LifeWay/CloudGenesis/README.md

 ## STEPS TO DEPLOY:

+**One Time Only**

+1. On the master / governance account, deploy a new stack for the `template-ecr-buildimage.yaml` template.

+2. Build the Docker Image and push it to the ECR repo created by the `template-ecr-buildimage.yaml` stack. e.g: `docker build -t git-deploy -f Dockerfile-BuildImage .` followed by the instructions provided on ECR on how to do an ECR login and push an image.

+3. Run the `make.sh` script.

+    In order to run the make script, you will need a few things installed: sbt, python 3, and yarn.
+(This SAM stack is polyglot in terms of the Lambdas).

+4. Package the stack via the aws cli. `aws cloudformation package --template template.yaml  --output-template-file packaged.yaml --s3-prefix cf-deployer --s3-bucket CHANGEME`

+**Repeat for each deployer you create**

+NOTE - you can skip Step 5 if launching this more than once and have a "master" Deployer deploy the roles for "secondary" deployers rather than using a Stack Set:

-1. Deploy a StackSet for the master / admin GitDeploy stack.
+5. Deploy a StackSet for the master / admin GitDeploy stack.
 Use the `cf-role-master.stackset.yaml` template on your master / governance account.
 You can do this all in one account, but best practice would be to isolate it and ensure strong governance around the controller account.

     StackSet:
     * `Name`: Pick a name that makes sense to you.